 The honest answer depends on two things: how you use your current AirTag and which Apple devices you carry.

-- You have multiple AirTags and replacing them all at once is $100+
+That advice is even stronger if you have multiple AirTags and replacing them all at once is $100+.

 Both generations are treated identically by the Find My network.
-Your AirTag 1 pings the same 2 billion Apple devices, shows the same map location, and sends the same Lost Mode notifications.
-The upgrade is about the last 75 feet of finding, not the first 10 miles.
+Your AirTag 1 pings the same billion-plus Apple devices, shows the same map location, and sends the same Lost Mode notifications.
+The upgrade is about the final approach to your item, not the first 10 miles.
 For tips on getting the most from either generation, see our guide to AirTag tips and hidden features.

 Everything That Stayed the Same